New in 2024:

 West - Hotels toward the Accademia Bridge

-The newly renovated and renamed St. Regis Venice (5 stars) is close by, and it occupies five connected palazzi next alongside the Grand Canal.
+The newly renovated and renamed St. Regis Venice (5 stars), formerly the Europa & Regina, is close by.
+It occupies five connected palazzi next alongside the Grand Canal.
 The impressionist painter Claude Monet spent an autumn painting canalside views at the former Europa & Regina (then the Hotel Britannia) in 1908.

 (5 stars) are sister hotels.
 The Bauer is a luxury hotel facing a small square